Adventure tourism

 The same goes for corruption and, just to prove they have nothing against videos per-se, a local production company is setting up arrangements so that tourists can fall into the local nets of the slightly overweight transit police who have bugged everyone on the island for generations, and thereafter work themselves out of the mess, on camera.
 Clearly a video of one bribing the authorities must beat any African antelope head on the walls, no matter how wide its horns.

-Extracted from the Daily Journal, Caracas, May 14 1999 and republished in Voice and Noise
+Extracted from the Daily Journal, Caracas, May 14 1999 and republished in my Voice and Noise